Gaotrees/caffe-doc/Ubuntu-15.10-Installation-Guide.md

 Put all CUDNN files manually in the path where the CUDA toolkit is, each file in its own respective directory.

-Edit the Makefile.config in Caffe directory accordingly and recompile the Caffe.
+Edit the Makefile.config in Caffe directory accordingly (as described in the config file itself) and recompile the Caffe.

 ----------------------------------------------------------------------------------------